2013 Guia Race of Macau

-The 2013 Guia Race of Macau was the final showdown of the 2013 World Touring Car Championship season and the ninth running of the Guia Race of Macau.
+The 2013 Guia Race of Macau was the final round of the 2013 World Touring Car Championship season and the ninth running of the Guia Race of Macau.
 The race was part of the Macau Grand Prix weekend, headlined by the Formula Three event.
 It was held on 17 November 2013 at the Guia Circuit in the Chinese special administrative region of Macau.

 Race one was won by Yvan Muller from pole position, race two was won by Robert Huff for ALL–INKL.COM Münnich Motorsport.

 James Nash won the Yokohama Independents' Trophy in race one, his first WTCC title and the first for his team bamboo-engineering.

 Background

 With the drivers' title already secured by Yvan Muller, Gabriele Tarquini, Tom Chilton and James Nash were all in contention to finish second in the championship going to Macau.
 Nash was leading the Yokohama Independents' Trophy and needed just two points to secure it ahead of bamboo-engineering teammate Alex MacDowall.

 When the weights were re-calculated, the Chevrolet Cruze 1.6Ts and the Honda Civic WTCCs gremained on 1,190 kg.
 The BMW 320 TCs gained 30 kg of weight to take them up to 1,160 kg while the SEAT León WTCCs remained below the base weight with a 10 kg increase to bring them up to 1,140 kg.

 Jo Merszei joined Liqui Moly Team Engstler who along with the returning Masaki Kano brought the team's entry up to 5 cars.
 Yukinori Taniguchi moved teams again, this time to NIKA Racing as he looked to secure the inaugural Eurosport Asia Trophy.
 Fernando Monje did not race in Macau for personal reasons, Hugo Valente was joined at Campos Racing by series debutants Michael Soong and Konstantīns Calko.
 China Dragon Racing expanded to four cars, running a pair of Chevrolet Lacettis for Lam Kan San and Celio Alves Dias.
 PAS Macau Racing Team joined the championship with a Honda Accord Euro R driven by Eurico de Jesus.